 - 2 to 3 tablespoon Cashews

-- 2 tablespoon Peanuts or ground nuts
+- 2 to 3 tablespoon Peanuts or ground nuts

 - 1 to 1 ½ tablespoon Lemon juice